 - Large amounts of traditional food and drink

-- Admission is free for most areas and times; you pay to attend selected evening performances in the big festival tents
+- Admission is free for most areas and times; you typically pay to attend selected evening performances in the big festival tents

 Just about every Austrian province has its own tradition of Lederhosen, Dirndls, and country fayres involving traditional music, dancing and unfeasibly large amounts of food and drink.

-Vienna is an exception, with its urban elegance and lack of alpine mountains.
+Vienna is an exception, with its urban elegance and unfortunate lack of alpine mountains.
 If you see traditional Austrian attire in the city, it’s probably a visitor.

 However, Vienna does host various events that give you a chance to experience those honourable country traditions, one of which is perhaps the largest such event in the country: the Wiener Wiesn Fest.
 Consider it Vienna’s equivalent to the Oktoberfest.